 - Monthly benefits for long-term care services

 - Coverage for all areas of care, skilled or custodial.
-This includes care at home, adult daycare centers, hospice, assisted living, memory care, and nursing home
+These benefits include care at home, adult day care centers, hospice, assisted living, memory care, and nursing home

 - Variety of long-term care benefit period options up to eight years